jrwhitmer/jrwhitmer/README.md

 - Pronouns: they/them

-- I’m currently working on PewPewPew
+- I’m currently working with Netlify

-- I’m currently learning Python, Flask, React
+- I’m currently learning Golang, React

 - How to reach me: jacqwhitmer@gmail.com